 How long does CPF like papers to be?

-We request that articles have a minimum of 1000 words and a maximum of 2500 words (including references, affiliations, word count, etc.).
+We request that articles have a minimum of 1000 words and a maximum of 3500 words (including references, affiliations, word count, etc.).
 This will depend on the type of paper – again check with the contributor guidelines.

 Please ensure that the total word count is included at the end of your article.

 May I incorporate tables and figures?